Elizabeth Vargas: 1996–2018: ABC News

 In 2013, Vargas won a Peabody Award for her contributions in ABC News' coverage of Hurricane Sandy on 20/20.

 In a special edition of 20/20 that aired on September 9, 2016, Vargas opened up about her struggles with anxiety and alcoholism and further talked about her upcoming book Between Breaths: A Memoir of Panic and Addiction, which discusses those struggles.
 In October 2016, she appeared in an episode of ABC's Designated Survivor.

-On December 22, 2017, Vargas announced she was leaving ABC News in May 2018.
-She officially departed ABC on May 25 after a dedication on 20/20.
+Vargas officially departed ABC on May 25, 2018, after a dedication on 20/20.

 2018–present: A&E Investigates and America's Most Wanted

 In April 2018, A&E Originals signed Vargas to a first-look and production deal.
 Vargas would serve as the anchor of its A&E Investigates banner for new non-fiction prime-time journalism programming.
 She broadcast her first A&E Investigates series, Cults & Extreme Belief, in May 2018.
 The Untold Story, a series focusing on the untold stories of influential people and events, premiered in April 2019.
 In January 2021, it was confirmed that Vargas would host a revival of America's Most Wanted on Fox, which premiered on March 15, 2021.

 Vargas is now the anchor of News Cafe on A&E's FYI Network.

 On September 19, 2022, Vargas guest anchored NewsNation Prime during the week until September 23, 2022.
-Vargas became the host of a syndicated true crime series shortly after called "iCrime with Elizabeth Vargas".
+Vargas then became the host of a syndicated true crime series shortly after called iCrime with Elizabeth Vargas.

 On January 10, 2023, it was announced that Vargas would host a new show on NewsNation, titled Elizabeth Vargas Reports, which is slated to premiere on April 3, 2023.